MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 It preys on students' anxieties about potentially not receiving future offers, effectively coercing them into accepting the current offer to avoid the risk of unemployment.

-This coercion arguably benefits the co-op department by increasing the number of student job matches and reducing the pool of students still seeking placement.
+This coercion ultimately leads to increasing the number of student job matches and therefore reduces the pool of students still seeking placements.

+While increasing the number of job matches might seem beneficial for students, it's actually quite the opposite.

-Now at face value more job matches sounds like it would also benefit students, but the reason this is just blatantly shitty for students is because outside of the environment that Carleton is facilitating, these employer normally have to give candidates more sufficient time to make decisions.
+Outside the environment Carleton facilitates, employers would normally have to provide candidates with sufficient time to make informed decisions.

+Co-op's choice to cater to employers essentially denies students the time they would had outside co-op.

-In the real world, you would be able to easily communicate with recruiters to request additional time or inform them of other pending offers.
-Plenty of my own internship (outside co-op) offers have allowed me much longer than 48 hours.
-Based on personal experience, 5 business days to a week feels reasonable to me.
+In the real world, candidates can easily communicate with recruiters to request additional time or inform them of other pending offers.
+Many of my own internships (outside the co-op program) have allowed much longer than 48 hours for decision-making.
+Based on personal experience, 5 business days to a week feels reasonable.

-The choice to make the acceptance window only 48 hours is a choice that ultimately caters to employers over advocating to give student candidates sufficient time to make their decision.
+The decision to enforce a 48-hour acceptance window ultimately caters to employers rather than advocating for students, who deserve (the time they would have had otherwise) to make informed decisions.

-## Rank / Match Systems
+As a student, I can't access the employer "participation agreement" equivalent, but I would be curious to know whether companies also have a maximum window of time they have to adhere to in communicating with students.

+## Other Canadian Co-op Programs

 Carleton's co-op program is the only co-op program I am aware of that has this "One Decline Policy".

+After looking at the co-op participation agreements of other Canadian universities, you'll realize that Carleton's caters to employers more than any other university in Canada.

+### Waterloo & uOttawa - "Rank / Match System"

-In contrast, [Waterloo](https://uwaterloo.ca/co-operative-education/find-your-co-op-job/find-job-waterlooworks/rankmatch) and [uOttawa](https://www.uottawa.ca/current-students/career-experiential-learning/coop/process/continuous-process-ranking-faq) use a system usually refered to as a "ranking" system.
+[Waterloo](https://uwaterloo.ca/co-operative-education/find-your-co-op-job/find-job-waterlooworks/rankmatch) and [uOttawa](https://www.uottawa.ca/current-students/career-experiential-learning/coop/process/continuous-process-ranking-faq) have what's refered to as a "ranking" system.

-At Waterloo, students and employers rank each other by preference after interviewing and an algorithm determines job matches for every open position.
+At Waterloo, students and employers rank each other by preference after interviewing.
+On a scheduled date, an algorithm determines job matches for every open position based student and employer rank scores.

-Waterloo's system takes into account student and employer preference.
-So if a student takes an interview and realizes they don't want to work for that company, they can atleast rank that employer last.
+In contrast to Carleton, this system gives students who realize they don't want to work for an employer after an interview the chance to rank that employer low.

-In contrast, Carleton's program policies heavily work in favor of partnered employers and as explained above, (in the worst case) give employers the ability to force desired candidates to work for them.
+Carleton's co-op policies (in the worst case) give employers the ability to force desired candidates to work for them.

+If you Google "Waterloo Co-op Reddit", you will definitely be hit with a wall of complaints related to this co-op system, but at the very least this system is more impartial for students.

+### University of British Columbia

+UBC expects students to respond to employers [within 2 business days](https://sciencecoop.ubc.ca/students/terms#:~:text=To%20respond%20to%20a%20Co%2Dop%20job%20offer%2C%20indicating%20whether%20I%20will%20accept%20or%20decline%20the%20offer%20within%202%20business%20days%2C%20unless%20a%20shorter%20period%20is%20specified%20by%20the%20employer.), however this requirement is not coupled with a "One Decline Policy".
+Meaning students can decline offers without the fear of being penalized or being forced to accept the next offer they receive.

+### University of Toronto

+UofT does not inforce a "One Decline Policy" and expects students to provide a signed copy of offer letters [within three business days](https://engineeringcareers.utoronto.ca/wp-content/uploads/sites/3/2022/06/PEY-Co-op-Work-Term-Agreement-Form-2022-2023-Fillable-4.pdf) of receipt to their co-op office.

+### York University

+York expects you to accept offers [within 48 hours](https://www.yorku.ca/co-op/searching-for-a-co-op-position/securing-a-co-op-position/#:~:text=You%20have%2048%20hours%20to%20accept%20or%20decline%20the%20offer), but has no equivalent to the "One Decline Policy".

+### McMaster University

+There is nothing of note about their co-op policy, I couldn't even find a "you need to accept offers within x timeframe" equivalent for them.
+Here is their [participation agreement](https://www.eng.mcmaster.ca//app/uploads/2024/04/FINAL-ECCS-Policies-Co-op-Work-Terms-External-Document-Updated-April-2024-1.pdf) equivalent.

 <hr/>